blemi4/climate/README.md

 # Climate Change: United States vs. Greenland

 ### Summary
 The goal of this project is to show the difference in warming trends between the United States and Greenland.
 In the United States temperature increases haven't been easily perceivable -- potentially a reason for the lack of urgency on the issue.
 However, temperature increases in Greenland have been more drastic over the last 25 year or so.
-What's more, rising temperatures in Greenland are even more alarming due to the polar ice caps melting and causing sea level rise and several other issues.
+What's more, rising temperatures in Greenland are even more troubling due to the polar ice caps melting causing sea level rise and several other issues.

 ![alt text](https://github.com/blemi4/climate/blob/master/final-vis.png?raw=true)

+### Design
+I decided to utilize a line chart in order to properly convey the continuous passage of time that is relevant for any time series.
+I used two different lines to convey the difference between the US and Greenland over the years.

+I decided to display the data as a deviation from the average July temperature for each country.
+When comparing absolute temperatures, the lines were very far apart making comparison more difficult.

+I also changed the chart title from an HTML element above the SVG, to part of the SVG.